 A Historical Comparison

 Switching between fat-for-fuel and sugar-for-fuel — one can easily be ignorant of the transformation.
-I believe that as little as 100 or so years ago, our bodies moved in and out of ketosis throughout life, and that we fasted and intermittent fasted causing our bodies to be in a regular state of shedding, cleansing, and healing (like a once healthy monetary system that mixed in expansion and contraction).
+I believe that as little as 100 or so years ago, our bodies moved in and out of ketosis throughout life, and that we fasted and intermittent fasted causing our bodies to be in a regular state of shedding, cleansing, and healing.
 Grains were likely less common, certainly nothing like today, except perhaps for key periods as in Egyptian and Roman history, meant then to make passive large populations (aka potential “mobs”).
 Today we consume grains in mass on a daily basis, along with other carbs, fruit juices, and less greens.
-Our food is industrialized, subsidized, processed/refined, genetically modified, and regularly saturated with RoundUp, preserved and packaged, and no longer seasonal.
+Our food is industrialized, subsidized, processed/refined, genetically modified, and regularly saturated with RoundUp (not just as a pesticide but also as a drying agent), preserved and packaged, and no longer seasonal.
 Add to that the massive amounts of refined sugar, sedentary lifestyles, and viola, ramped obesity and dis-ease, including things never seen before such as type 2 diabetes, leaky gut, and Morgellons.

 I write this in hopes it reaches someone whose life might be positively impacted by it.
-May you be blessed with the will to seek out good health.
+May you be blessed with the will to seek out good health, and Jeshua.